shahidahmadmir79-max/shahidahmadmir79-max.github.io/README.md

 # Marketing by Shahid

-Personal portfolio website for **Shahid Ahmad** — Digital Marketing Executive based in Srinagar, Jammu & Kashmir, India.
+Personal portfolio website for **Shahid Ahmad** — Digital Marketing Executive based in Srinagar.

 ---